dev4press/gd-security-headers/readme.txt

 * Referrer Policy
 * Frame Options

 For CSP, the plugin allows you to set rules for all currently supported directives, additional settings including setting the policy in Report or Live mode.
-The plugin also includes special extensions that can automatically fill CSP rules for popular Google services you might be using on your website (Fonts, Maps, Adsense, Analytics and more) and other populare services (Gravatar, Vimeo and more).
+The plugin also includes special extensions that can automatically fill CSP rules for popular Google services you might be using on your website (Fonts, Maps, Adsense, Analytics, TagManager and more) and other popular services (Gravatar, Instagram, PayPal Vimeo and more).

 And, for Feature Policy (or Permissions Policy), the plugin allows you to set rules for all currently supported rules (over 25 rules, supported by different browsers).